Simhyeon/r4d/docs/macro_syntax.md

 Trim input attribute ```=``` trims macro arguments by lines and also trim by chunk.
 This is useful when you want to use a multiline complex text as arguments but surplus blank spaces are unnecessary.
-Trim inputs power is mostly centered on single argument mcros but other situations are also plausible.
+Trim inputs power is mostly centered on single argument macros but other situations are also plausible.

-Trim input can be applied to define macro and trimming is applied to macro body.
+Trim input can be applied to define macro and trimming will be applied to macro body.

 ```